DOX69/Databricks-Certified-Data-Engineer-Associate/README.md

 <td><img src="Assets/Data objects.png" height="170"></a></td>
 </h3>

+There is NO view privilege, USAGE is the privilege to see object

 To grant privileges, need to be:
 * A data administrator : all objects in the catalog and underlying in the catalog
 * Catalog owner : All objects in the catalog